Getting to Be a Fan Again … and Loving It - Rafu Shimpo

 My son teased, “So you’re going to be the kind of dad who shouts at the TV when something exciting happens in sports?”

 That was the moment I realized it.
-What was widely feared would be a lost season has become the year I get to be a fan again.
+What was previously feared would be a lost season has become the year I get to be a fan again.

 And I’m loving it.